Azure/azure-iot-sdk-node/digitaltwins/samples/iot_central_device/readme.md

 `environmentalinterface.js` shows how to create a component class based on the Environmental Sensor interface published in the global model repository.

 `sample_device.js` shows how to:
+- instantiate a `ProvisioningDeviceClient` to proceed with the device regisration.
+- use the result of the registration to create a device connection string that will be used by the `DigitalTwinClient` to connect
 - instantiate the `DigitalTwinClient`
 - instantiate the component created with `environmentalinterface.js`
 - Combine them together to send telmetry, handle commands, and handle property updates.